eclipse-che/che-operator/README.md

 ## OpenShift oAuth

 The OpenShift clusters includes a built-in OAuth server. che-operator supports this authentication way.
-There is CR propery 'openShiftoAuth' to enable/disable this feature.
+There is CR property 'openShiftoAuth' to enable/disable this feature.
 It's enabled by default.

 To disable this feature: